Valaa-Technologies/valaa-vault/README.md

 This launches webpack-dev-server at 0.0.0.0:8080 which serves the `Inspire Gateway` javascript runtime to the client browser accessing it.
-The gateway will deliver `Zero Editor` as its `ValaaSpace` entry site (which sourced locally from `./revelations/local-zero`).
+The gateway will deliver `Zero Editor` as its `valospace` entry site (which sourced locally from `./revelations/local-zero`).

 ### No remote authority plugins - limited persistence